 As an amateur student of Chinese history, I deliberately avoided the book 1421: The Year China Discovered America, because the reviews pretty much castigated the book as a polemic rather than as objective history.
-Apparently, the author was trying desperately beginning with the facts and then reaching a logical conclusion.
+Apparently, the author was trying desperately to prove his predetermined point rather than beginning with the facts and then reaching a logical conclusion.
 No thanks.